liarr2017/liarr2017.github.io/index.md

 Purpose
 ==

+Lucene is the most widely-used information retrieval toolkit in the world and has emerged as the *de facto* platform used in industry, especially via other software components in the ecosystem such as Solr and Elasticsearch.
+However, unlike open-source academic information retrieval systems (e.g., Indri, Terrier, etc.), Lucene has been less focused on evaluation, particularly using standard IR test collections.
+As a result, Lucene is sometimes viewed as less suitable for research.
+We wish to change this.

+This workshop aims to develop Lucene as a platform for information access and retrieval research.
+We believe that there are numerous benefits for the adoption of Lucene by IR researchers, including greater reproducibility and easier dissemination of research results to the large community of Lucene users.
+The purpose of this [SIGIR 2017](http://sigir.org/sigir2017/) Workshop is to bring together the community of researchers, practitioners, and developers to realize this vision.

-The purpose of this [SIGIR 2017](http://sigir.org/sigir2017/) workshop (held on the workshop day &mdash; August 11) is to bring together the community of researchers using Lucene, and its derivatives like Solr and Elasticsearch, and develop tools for IR research.
-Lucene for Information Access and Retrieval Research (LIARR) is not a traditional "mini conference"-style workshop with a call for papers, reviewed by a programme committee, and then presented.
-Rather it is a hackathon for attendees to actually work with Lucene in a hands-on capacity.
+Lucene for Information Access and Retrieval Research (LIARR) is not a traditional "mini conference"-style workshop with a call for papers, submissions reviewed by a program committee, and presentations at the event.
+Instead, it is designed as a hackathon for attendees to actually work with Lucene in a hands-on capacity.
 Presentations are meant only as a tool for structuring and guiding the efforts of attendees.
 Hence, the workshop motto of: ***less yaking, more hacking***.

 The goals of this workshop are to:
  - create a development plan and common codebase for IR research with Lucene,